 Disadvantages

-Quality: While AI can generate content quickly and efficiently, it often falls short of the quality produced by human authors or designers, especially in creative fields.
+Quality: While with the right prompts AI can generate content quickly and efficiently, it often falls short of the quality produced by human authors or designers, especially in creative fields.
 Since AI relies on existing content, the risk of duplicate content should not be underestimated.

 Ethical issues: AI models and their machine learning algorithms are trained on existing content, raising questions about the originality of AI-generated work and whether it constitutes a reprocessing of existing material.